 - Fridays were for Talent Round-Up

 While many think MMC started in the 90s, it was, in fact, during the 1950s when the show first aired.
-In its debut, the show introduced 24 cast members, ranging from nine to fourteen years old, and one adult Head Mouseketeer (Jimmie Dodd, who shared wise and inspirational quotes at the end of the show).
-Roy Williams or “Big Mouseketeer” also appeared.
+In its debut, the show introduced 24 cast members, ranging from nine to fourteen years old, and one adult Head Mouseketeer (Jimmie Dodd, who shared wise and inspirational quotes at the show's end).
+Roy Williams, or “Big Mouseketeer,” also appeared.

 The MMC had four runs: